SN 2024cld: unveiling the complex mass-loss histories of evolved supergiant progenitors to core collapse supernovae: Spectroscopy

-Outside of the H$\alpha$ profile, the late-time spectral features of SN\,2024cld are broadly comparable to typical CCSNe, showing emergence of nebular emission, but with a few deviations.
-The [Ca~II]$\lambda\lambda$7291, 7324 line, typical of late-time spectra of SNe~II is notably absent -- whereas the Ca~II NIR triplet remains strong throughout the final \qty{\sim100}{\day} of our spectral sequence.
 At the end of our spectral series, SN\,2024cld is still photospheric, with strong Fe~II absorption features present.
-This is further evidence for CSM interaction heating the ejecta, especially in light of the elongated plateau present which endures for more than \qty{100}{\day} longer than seen in the sample of \cite{Anderson2014}.
+This is further evidence for CSM interaction heating the ejecta, especially in light of the late-time interaction-driven luminosity, which endures for more than \qty{100}{\day} longer than seen in the sample of \cite{Anderson2014}.
 This makes modelling of the progenitor star challenging at this early phase, with spectroscopy at a later time, when the interaction has ceased and the ejecta have transitioned to being optically thin, crucial to make further headway in confirming the progenitor of SN\,2024cld in detail.